• Home |

 Recoil

-Felt recoil will vary from shooter to shooter and rifle to rifle.
-A heavier rifle will have less felt recoil than a lighter one, as the added weight will help soak up some of the recoil energy.
+Felt recoil varies depending on the shooter and rifle.
+A heavier rifle has less felt recoil than a lighter one, as its greater mass absorbs more recoil energy.

-On average, the 30-30 has around 14 ft-lbs of recoil energy while the 45-70 will impart around 33 ft-lbs of energy into a shooter’s shoulder.
+On average, the 30-30 has around 14 ft-lbs of recoil energy, whereas the 45-70 imparts around 33 ft-lbs of energy to a shooter’s shoulder.
 That’s over double!

-One thing to consider with recoil is that most shooters will be utilizing these rounds for deer hunting or other big game targets.
-Therefore, recoil should not be a huge issue as most hunters will take 1 or 2 shots at most during a trip into the woods.
+Most shooters utilize these rounds for deer hunting and other big game.
+Recoil should therefore not be a huge issue, as most hunters take one or two shots tops during a trip into the woods.
+Even so, the 30-30 is the superior choice as far as recoil is concerned.

 Trajectory

-Obviously, a flatter shooting cartridge is preferred for shooting longer ranges, as a shooter will require fewer adjustments to their optics to compensate for bullet drop.
+A flatter-shooting cartridge is preferable for shooting longer ranges, it requires the shooter to make fewer adjustments to compensate for bullet drop.
 Having a flatter trajectory also means that a cartridge will be more forgiving of ranging mistakes.

 Neither the 30-30 nor 45-70 are known for having exceptionally flat trajectories.
-As such, it is not advisable to use them for longer range shots over 300 yards.
-For long range shots over 300 yards, the 300 Winchester Magnum or 6.5 Creedmoor would be a better option.
+As such, it is not advisable to use them for longer range shots.
+(For shots over 300 yards, the 300 Winchester Magnum or 6.5 Creedmoor would be a better option.

-The higher bullet drop rates seen in 30-30 Winchester and 45-70 Government is due to the bullet designs required for lever-action rifles, either round or flat nose bullets.
-As these bullet designs are less aerodynamic than a boat-tail Spitzer profile, they hemorrhage muzzle velocity at an alarming rate.
-As the bullets lose velocity in flight, gravity has more time to pull them back towards the ground.
+The steeper bullet drop rates seen in 30-30 Winchester and 45-70 Government are due to the bullet designs required for lever-action rifles; either round’s bullet is obligated to have a flat or round nose.
+As these bullet profiles are less aerodynamic than a spitzer alternative, they rapidly hemorrhage velocity in flight.
+As the bullets lose velocity, gravity has more time to pull them toward the ground.

 Looking at the ballistics tables below, we can see that the 30-30 has a flatter trajectory than 45-70 for virtually every loading.
-This is because the 30-30 has a higher muzzle velocity than the 45-70 since it fires lighter bullets.
+This is thanks to its lighter bullets and higher muzzle velocities.

 Ballistic Coefficient

-Take for example the Remington Core-Lokt round, an effective and inexpensive hunting soft point that can be found in most all sporting good stores across North America.
-A 30-30 Core Lokt with a 170 grain bullet will have a BC of 0.254 while a 405 grain 45-70 Core-Lokt will have a BC of 0.281.
+Take the Remington Core-Lokt round, for example: an effective and inexpensive soft point hunting load that can be found in almost all sporting goods stores across North America.
+A 30-30 Core-Lokt round with a 170 grain bullet has a BC of 0.254, whereas a 405 grain 45-70 Core-Lokt load has a BC of 0.281.

-Now it might be easy to surmise that all 45-70 bullets will have a higher BC than those for 30-30, because the 45-70 fires a heavier bullet.
-However, this completely ignores bullet design which also plays a role in the ballistic coefficient equation.
+It would be easy to surmise that the 45-70’s characteristically heavier bullets have higher BCs than the 30-30.
+However, doing so would completely ignore bullet design, which also plays a sizable role in the ballistic coefficient equation.

-In general, the 45-70 will have a slight edge on the 30-30 in terms of ballistic coefficient due to the heavier bullets the 45-70 can fire.
+This exception notwithstanding, the 45-70 typically has a slight edge over the 30-30 in terms of ballistic coefficient due to the heavier bullets it fires.

 Sectional Density

-Sectional density is calculated by comparing the bullet weight and the bullet diameter.
-The higher the SD the deeper the bullet will penetrate into the target.
-This is a simplified view of penetration as there are other factors to consider, such as bullet expansion and velocity.
+A bullet’s SD is a product of its weight and diameter.
+The higher its SD, the deeper the bullet will penetrate into the target.
+(This is a simplified view of penetration, as there are other factors to consider such as bullet expansion and velocity, though SD is illustrative all the same).

-The 45-70 is well known for its penetration as it has routinely been used to hunt big game like elk, moose, and brown bears with excellent results.
+The 45-70 is well known for its penetration as it is routinely used to hunt big game like elk, moose, and brown bear with excellent results.

-However, the 30-30 is no slouch when it comes to penetration as it has consistently been one of the top rounds for deer hunting since its release.
+However, the 30-30 is no slouch when it comes to penetration, as it has remained one of the top rounds for deer hunting since its release.

-Many shooters might surmise that that 45-70 has a higher SD as it fires heavier and wider bullets with punishing muzzle energy, however the 30-30 localizes its force into a smaller area to aid with deeper penetration.
+Shooters might surmise that the 45-70 has a higher SD as it fires heavier and wider bullets.
+Doing so would overlook the 30-30’s tendency to localize its force into a smaller area, which also aids with deeper penetration.

 Hunting